andresbiso/personal-site/content/en/authors/admin/_index.md

 ---
 👉🏻 If your company or organization would like to add new points of view on how to solve problems, let me be part of that change.

 🎓 Since I was a kid, I have always been interested in computers and the way they work.
 My passion for programming started when I found a program that let me create my own video games.
-That experience ignited the spark that made me decide to choose the orientation in Computing and Digital Media during high school.
-After that I enrolled on the Information Systems Engineering career (I am currently studying a Bachelor's Degree in Computer Science) which, later on, led me on becoming a software developer.
+That experience ignited the spark which, later on, led me on becoming a software developer.

-📊 During my time as a software developer, I have worked on a wide range of projects for different companies.
-I find working as a developer fun and challenging.
-From working on these projects, I have demonstrated strong abilities programming in multiple technologies like, for example, .NET, Angular, Java and React.
-I was also able to improve my communication skills in english being, nowadays, able of explaining technical issues in a fluent way.
+📊 I consider myself a proficient Software Developer with over 9 years of experience.
+I embarked on my professional journey through an internship program in 2015.
+Since then, I’ve remained an integral part of a vibrant community of professionals committed to software quality, good development practices, and continuous learning.

+Throughout my career, I’ve had the privilege of collaborating with both national and international clients, including:

+- An American Multinational Tobacco Company.
+- One of the Top Private Universities in Argentina.
+- One of the Oldest American Investment Management Firms based in Boston.
+- A Fortune 500 Multinational Investment Bank and Financial Services Company based in New York City.

+My expertise primarily lies in the .NET platform and the Angular application framework.
+However, I’ve also worked with clients who leverage the Java and React ecosystems.

+I pride myself on being proactive.
+I consistently stay informed about the latest advancements in the software industry, exploring how these novel approaches can be seamlessly integrated into the projects I’m involved in.
+I always maintain an open mindset to welcome new concepts and feedback, which has allowed me to enhance both my interpersonal and technical abilities.

 <style>
 .video-container {